 A complex issue our clients often face is the equitable division of pensions and other retirement benefits in divorce.
-The question of pension division is uniquely complicated in Florida when one of the spouses has accumulated financial interests in a pension as a firefighter or police officer.
+The question of pension division is uniquely complex in Florida.
+Particularly when one of the spouses has accumulated financial interests in a pension as a firefighter or police officer.

 Private pension division

 A pension is typically a defined benefit plan that pays monthly benefits to the retiree after eligibility begins at retirement.
-Normally in divorce, it is first determined how much of the pension is marital property, meaning value accumulated during the marriage.
-(Value accruing before marriage or after filing for divorce is normally nonmarital and not subject to equitable division.)
+Normally in divorce, it is first determined how much of the pension is marital property.
+This is the value accumulated during the marriage.
+Value accruing before marriage or after filing for divorce is normally nonmarital and not subject to equitable division.

 Equitable division of marital property does not necessarily mean that everything will be split exactly in half.
-The entire marital estate will be considered as well as all the relevant circumstances of the parties and a division based on fairness will be negotiated or crafted by the judge.
+The judge will consider the entire marital estate, as well as all relevant circumstances of the parties.
+Then they will negotiate a fair division.

-Often, the parties will negotiate (or the judge will order) division of the marital portion of future monthly pension benefits paid after retirement.
+Often, the parties will negotiate division of the marital portion of future monthly pension benefits paid after retirement.
 For example, they might agree to split the marital part of each monthly payment in half.

-For private pensions, this arrangement is usually carried out through a qualified domestic relations order, called a QDRO.
-The QDRO is a court order to the pension administrator that requires future division of pension payments according to the arrangement agreed to or ordered by the judge in the divorce.
-When the pension payments are eventually made, the administrator distributes them between the two ex-spouses according to the calculations specified in the QDRO.
+For private pensions, a qualified domestic relations order (QDRO) can help carry out this arrangement.
+The QDRO is a court order to the pension administrator.
+It requires future division of pension payments according to the arrangement agreed to or ordered by a judge.
+When the pension payments come due, the administrator distributes them between the two ex-spouses.
+This happens according to the calculations specified in the QDRO.

 Law enforcement and firefighter pension division